SanketGawande27/Linux-L0-and-L1-Proficiency/README.md

       The above Assign2.sh I wrote an shell script program to run this problem statement.

       3. I wrote a shell script which will accept three nos. from the keyboard and finds the largest of them.

+      4. I wrote a shell script that will accept a file to copy the contents to temp.txt another file.